canonical/kafka-k8s-operator/docs/reference/index.md

 This section contains the following reference materials.

-[Release notes](reference-release-notes-index) for all stable releases of Charmed Apache Kafka.
+[Release notes](reference-release-notes-index) for all stable releases of Charmed Apache Kafka K8s.

 Charmhub generated content: